Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/DLTdv8a Integration/README.md

 This is practically an indepdenent part of the toolbox.
 It is inteded for use with DLTdv8a tracking software, which allows working with video data.
 This is a functional version that, in conjunction with Bouguet Calibration Toolbox (BCT), allows for quickly setting up projects with mirrors.

-Very few of these functions/scripts are not used in the standard workflow &ndash; they may be removed later.
+> Very few of these functions/scripts are not used in the standard workflow &ndash; they may be removed later.
 Apart from that, a couple of scripts have untested features (such as mp4 conversion for videos).

 # Instructions (download the tutorial videos in this directory)
 You can follow along by downloading the `mirror_reconstruction_toolbox` folder and videos from the `test_videos` folder as well.

+Note that the majority of inputs have a default option.
+Such prompts are skippable by entering blank for Command Window prompts, and pressing the *Cancel* button for UI prompts.
+In case of a skip, the default file locations in `defaults.mat` within a project are used.
+Note that `defaults.mat` is generated in the project root based on the parameters set in `defaults.m` whenever a project is setup using the script `project_setup.m`.
+Be careful when changing the parameters in `defaults.m`!

 ## Step 1: Toolbox Initialization, Project Setup, and Camera + Mirror Calibration

-To add the toolbox to the path and generate a couple of important files, run `setup_mirror_recosntruction_toolbox.m`.
-After that, create a project in any directory using `project_setup.m`.
-This will create a 'skeleton' of the project, with folders and two files: `project_dir.mat`, that contains the absolute path of this project on the computer, and `defaults.mat`, which contains the default settings shared between various scripts and functions to ensure smooth functionality.
+1. To add the toolbox to the path and generate a couple of important files to keep track of projects you'll be creating, run `setup_mirror_recosntruction_toolbox.m`.
+2. Create a project in any directory using `project_setup.m`.
+This will create a 'skeleton' of the project, with pre-defined folders and two files: `project_dir.mat`, that contains the absolute path of this project on the computer, and `defaults.mat`, that contains the default settings shared between various scripts and functions to ensure smooth functionality.
+3. Begin the calibration process by running `calib_import_media.m` from the created project's root directory (setting up a project automatically changes directory to the project root).
+4. When prompted, enter whether you have calibration images (`i`) or video (`v`).

+#### Images Route
+5. In the pop-up UI box, browse and select the calibration images anywhere on your computer.
+6. In the next pop-up UI box, choose the directory to put the images in relative to the project's root directory.
+The script will automatically rename them in a format optimized for BCT as described in `defaults.m`.

+> If you have manually imported the calibration images into the project root, skip Steps 3&ndash;6 and just rename them sequentially using the script `sequential_rename_imgs.m`.
+This ensures BCT performs optimally and gets rid of any gaps in the image numbers.

+#### Video Route
+5. In the pop-up UI box, browse and select the calibration video from anywhere on your computer.
+The script will copy and auto-convert it to MP4 if it is in any other format.
+6. In the next pop-up UI box, select the path to save the video to within the project directory.
+The script will then auto-run `calib_extract_vid_frames.m` to extract the video frames.
+7. Enter the starting and stopping times for the video in HMS format when prompted.
+E.g., for 15&ndash;30 seconds, enter `00:00:15` for start and `00:00:30` for stop time.
+By default (blank inputs) the whole video is used.
+8. Enter the format in which to extract the frames (by default, JPG).
+The script will now extract the frames as {Frame1.jpg, Frame2.jpg, ..., FrameF.jpg} and auto-run `calib_select_img_subset`.
+9. Select a subset of the extracted frames to use as calibration images.
+These frames will be renamed in consecutive order sequetntially, so if you selected {Frame40, Frame80, Frame100, Frame180}, these would be renamed to {Image1, Image2, Image3, Image4} respectively.

+Ince you have the calibration images, you can now begin the calibration process with BCT by moving to the image directory and calling `calib_gui` (the toolbox will automatically change directory to the calibration images upon reaching this point after running the import script).

+### Additional Notes

 > You may configure the default settings in `defaults.m` within the toolbox path.
 Any new projects after these changes will use the new settings.
 To update existing projects' settings, head to the existing project's directory and run `create_defaults_matfile.m`.

-Get started with calibration by running `calib_import_media.m` from the created project's root directory (setting up a project automatically changes directory to the project root).
-This will ask you to locate the calibration images anywhere on your computer, rename them sequentially in a format acceptable by BCT, and import them either to the default location within the project directory or to any directory of your choosing.

-If you have a video of the checker pattern instead, the script will again import it to a directory of your choosing or within the default location in the project directory, convert it to mp4, and then guide you through process of extracting frames and selecting a subset of candidate images for calibration.

-Either way, once you have the calibration images, you can now begin the calibration process with BCT by moving to the image directory and calling `calib_gui` (the toolbox will automatically change directory to the calibration images upon running the import script).
+> If you have manually imported the calibration video into the project root and it is already MP4, run `calib_extract_vid_frames.m` instead.
+If the video is not MP4, run `convert_vid_to_mp4.m` instead.

 The calibration process itself requires Bouguet Calibration Toolbox, which must also be added to the MATLAB path.